 A backlink is a link that refers from one website to another.
 Another term for this is an “external link.”

 Before we start, lets mention some common pitfalls and rules we should follow.

 - No Duplicate Content – It might be easy to do, but copying content from other pages is highly discouraged and may hurt your website placement.
-Rephrasing and re-writing content is therefor highly recommended.
+Rephrasing and re-writing content is therefore highly recommended.

 - Junk in the Sitemap – Make sure your site is free of junk posts.
-Often this incorporates “test” articles, or unfinished drafts that are produced during the creation of the site.
-Delete, or unpublish these documents and check the /sitemap.xml to make sure its free of these wasted assets.
+Often this incorporates “test” articles or unfinished drafts that are produced during the creation of the site.
+Delete, or unpublish these documents and check the /sitemap.xml to make sure it’s free of these wasted assets.